Silveryo/imagenet/README.md

 A blazing-fast, strictly-typed full-stack taxonomy explorer for the ImageNet dataset.
 Transfers massive hierarchical XML data into a sleek, searchable, and lazy-loaded UI.

+UI is deployed on Railway: https://fe-production-cd55.up.railway.app/

+For about 2 more weeks since this commit.

 ## 🚀 Running Locally

 The entire stack is containerized for zero-friction setup.